List of Terms

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-On Friday, the Labyrinth opens its classrooms for All Labyrinth Investigation.
+On Friday, the Labyrinth opens its classrooms for All-Labyrinth Investigation.
 This gives students the opportunity to travel throughout all of the Labyrinth classrooms and freely investigate activities presented in each classroom.
 Students practice at making responsible social and play choices as they explore each other’s classrooms.
 Investigation time also provides an opportunity to rekindle old friendships and explore new ones across classrooms.

 Once a week, the students meet together to discuss issues that are pertinent to our whole Labyrinth community.
 Playground and lunchtime are frequent agenda topics.
 When a student’s agenda item is discussed, that student facilitates the meeting with teacher support.
 Students practice listening in a large group, thinking of themselves and their role in their community, and sharing ideas that help create solutions.

-Class Reps from all grade levels meet in All School Meeting thirty minutes per week.
+Class Reps from all grade levels meet in All-School Meeting thirty minutes per week.
 Representatives serve a four meeting term and participate in discussions about issues that affect the entire school.
 Students set the agenda and issues are resolved by votes taken back to a daily Class Meeting.
-Early Elementary representatives bring a summary of meeting topics to each All Labyrinth meeting to help facilitate the sharing of school wide ideas.
+Early Elementary representatives bring a summary of meeting topics to each All-Labyrinth meeting to help facilitate the sharing of school wide ideas.
 A teacher from each level (Early Elementary, 1-2s, and 3-4s and 5s) is present at each meeting to help provide counsel as needed.

 Booklists